dasafamaya-wq/cloudsquare_case_study/README.md

 Installation Guide:

+Pre Deployment Steps:
+1. On setup > sharing settings, set the External Access for Account as Public Read Only

 One thing you need is to have your VS Code connected to your org before installation.
 Then you may proceed with one of the following options.

 FIRST Option: